tmadl/semisup-learn/README.md

 Semi-supervised learning frameworks for Python
 ===============

-This project contains a number of basic Python implementations for semi-supervised learning, made compatible with scikit-learn, including
+This project contains Python implementations for semi-supervised learning, made compatible with scikit-learn, including

 - **Self learning** (self training), a naive semi-supervised learning framework applicable for any classifier